 Does Instagram Have a Dark Mode?

-Since its inception in 2010, Instagram has come a long way from its humble beginnings to become one of the most popular apps out there – more than 300 million people use the image- and video-sharing platform, and while it has stopped growing like a mushroom after the summer rains, the platform continues to gain clout and influence.
-A lot of that usage happens late at night, of course – few things are cozier than snuggling down under a warm blanket and scrolling through a few hundred snaps and videos.
+Since its inception in 2010, Instagram has come a long way from its humble beginnings to become one of the most popular apps out there.
+In fact, more than 300 million people use the image- and video-sharing platform, and while it has stopped growing like a mushroom after the summer rains, the platform continues to gain clout and influence.
+A lot of that usage happens late at night, of course – few things are cozier than snuggling down under a warm blanket and scrolling through a few hundred photos and bite-sized videos.
 Unfortunately, staring at that bright white screen is bad for your sleep pattern and hard on your eyes.
 For that reason, many people ask us whether Instagram has a “dark mode” to allow you to use a darker color palette with light text on a black background.

 Unfortunately, the answer to that is no; Instagram only has the one color scheme and that doesn’t seem likely to change.
 Fortunately, you aren’t helpless – there are ways to reduce eyestrain and preserve your ability to go to sleep by changing the Instagram color scheme via a third-party app or a browser extension.
 In this article I will show you how to set up dark mode on Instagram on your Android or iOS device, or in the browser.

 Getting Dark Mode on iPhone and iPad

 If you own an iPhone, you can use the built-in “Smart Invert” feature to change the background colors of all apps to a night-friendly dark mode.
 The feature is easy to set up, and while it might take a little bit of time to get used to, you can use it when you’re in a room with little light or during the night without frying your eyeballs.
 Here is how you can set it up: